makiftutuncu/Errors/README.md

 Contributing
 --------------
 I'd appreciate if you comment, file an issue, send pull requests.
-Please do contribute.
+Please feel free to and do contribute.

 License
 --------------